damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 - A smile.

 ## Booth Staffing<a name="boothstaffing"></a>
-- Ideally shifts will be around 3 hours or less.
+- Ideally booth shifts will be around 3 hours or less.
 - Staff more people during peak traffic hours.
 - Do not have shift changes during peak hours.
 - Send out calendar invites to booth staff with the following information: